HealthCo Healthcare and Wellness (HCW) H1 2026 earnings summary

 Net loss increased to $26.8 million (from $15.3 million year-over-year).

-Asset recycling of $77 million completed in the half.
+Asset recycling generated $77 million in proceeds during the half.

 Outlook and guidance

-No distributions will be declared until the Healthscope situation is resolved.
+No distributions will be declared until the Healthscope situation is resolved; recommencement is planned post-resolution.

 Directors consider the group a going concern, supported by cashflow forecasts and compliance with debt covenants.